-Keep reading to find potential causes for a popping refrigerator.
+Keep reading to find the potential causes.

 Why Does My Refrigerator Make a Popping Noise?